 Blackboard Learn course management system, Blackboard Collaborate web conferencing system, the VoiceThread cloud-based software, and the Microsoft Office software products we use comply with the WCAG and Section 508 guidelines for accessibility.
 We have posted links to the full disclosure statements from the companies we use.

-For complete information on the University of Alaska Anchorage's Disability Support Services, please visit the DSS website.
+For complete information on the University of Alaska Anchorage's Disability Support Services, please visit UAA's DSS website.

 Withdrawal, Incomplete, and Audit Policies